-- Advocacy for your rights and the best interests of your family to the court, opposing counsel, and other parties
+- Advocating for your rights and the best interests of your family to the court, opposing counsel, and other parties

 - Appearing in court as your legal counsel and representative